 Lithium boat batteries were a huge upgrade for Barefoot Gal.
 Just over two weeks ago, Alex Miller of Sea-Tek installed 300 amp-hours of Dragonfly Lithium Batteries on our boat.
 It has been a total game-changer.

 We had thought about switching to lithium batteries three years ago when we changed batteries.
-But at the time, they were just too expensive and required the installer to add a battery management system to prevent overcharging or over discharge.
-We’d have to upgrade some of our chargers and regulators.
+But at the time, they were just too expensive and required the installer to add a battery management system to prevent overcharging or over-discharge.
+We’d have had to upgrade some of our chargers and regulators.
 Our battery compartment had limited space.
 Bottom line was that it just didn’t seem like a good solution.

 Lithium Battery Changes in Last Three Years

 Let’s just say that lithium batteries have come a long way in the past three years.
-Both Dragonfly and Battle Born now have 100 amp hour batteries that are replacements for Trojan 6-volt golf cart batteries.
+Both Dragonfly and Battle Born now have 100 amp hour batteries that are drop-in replacements for Trojan 6-volt golf cart batteries.
 They’re the exact same size and similar in size to most Group 27 batteries.
 Since many boats have battery compartments designed for golf cart batteries or Group 27, it’s a huge plus.

 They’re also a simple drop-in replacement for your existing batteries.
 Assuming that you have decent voltage regulation from your shore power charger, alternator, solar and or wind, along with a good battery monitor, you won’t have to replace any of it.
 The Dragonfly Lithium Batteries have an internal mechanism (Battery Management System) that will cut off charging before overcharging and cut off loads before overdischarging.
 I believe the